Paya Review (Formerly Sage Payment Solutions)

 According to Paya’s Merchant Agreement, all merchant accounts include a standard initial term of three years.
 There’s also an automatic renewal clause that extends the contract for two-year periods after that.
-While these periods are generally in line with industry averages, be aware that there are plenty of providers on the market today who will automatically give you a month-to-month contract.
+While these terms are generally in line with industry averages, be aware that there are plenty of providers on the market today that will automatically give you a month-to-month contract.
 In fact, the general trend within the industry is to move away from long-term contracts and switch to a more flexible month-to-month arrangement.

-We highly recommend that you at least try to negotiate having this clause stricken from your contract altogether.
+We highly recommend that you at least try to negotiate to have this clause stricken from your contract altogether.
 If that doesn’t work, your best bet is to follow the instructions in your contract and close your account before it auto-renews.
 This will save you from having to pay an ETF at all.

 Sales & Advertising Transparency

 To get the information you’ll need to make an informed decision about signing up with Paya, you’ll have to contact the company’s sales agents to get a quote and find out more details about what they can provide for your business.
 The company maintains an in-house sales team, and they should be your first point of contact, if possible.
-Unfortunately, Paya also uses independent sales agents and a network of sub-ISOs to market their accounts.
-Most of the complaints regarding unethical sales practices can be traced to these independent agents, who frequently work on a commission-only basis and are under tremendous pressure to close a deal.
+Unfortunately, Paya also uses independent sales agents and a network of sub-ISOs to market its accounts.
+Most of the complaints regarding unethical sales practices can be traced to these independent agents.
+They frequently work on a commission-only basis and are under tremendous pressure to close a deal.
 While there are some honest, reputable independent agents out there, the odds of finding one are not good.
-In-house sales staff are generally better trained and more closely supervised, and provide better overall service.
+In-house sales staff are generally better trained and more closely supervised, and they provide better overall service.